fzhangcode/rvd/results/2014-03-05_loosing_chi2_constraint_synthetic_data/Notebook.md

 From the view of Sensitivity and Specificity,
 ![]('FDR.png')

+From the table it can be seen that loosing chi2 p-value will improve sensitivity at sacrifice of specificity.
+Also, the FDR will be degraded when chi2 p-value is loosed.

-Combing the Sensitivity and Specificity table and False Discovery table, the "chi2, mu0=1" option, which means  chi2 p-value is 0.05 without Bonferroni correction and subtracting mu0 in the bayesian hypothesis test achieve the most preferable result.
+Combing the Sensitivity and Specificity table and False Discovery table, the "chi2/J, mu0=1" option, which means  chi2 p-value is 0.05 with Bonferroni correction and subtracting mu0 in the bayesian hypothesis test achieve the most preferable result.

+Regarding to the clinical dataset HCC1187, considering the long sequence length (44K) and low read depth(~50), it will be more preferable if we don't do Bonferroni correction.

 Archived Samples
 -------------------------